dali-bor/Website-certificates-monitoring-template-for-Zabbix/README.md

 # Website-certificates-monitoring-template-for-Zabbix
 Easily monitor certificates on multiple websites with use of Zabbix agent 2 built-in functionality.
+Tested on Zabbix 6.4.4.
 ## Why two versions?
 There are two versions of the template.
 They only vary in way they get targeted websites information in JSON format.
 In website_certificate_sender.yaml is the JSON sent using zabbix_sender.
 In website_certificate_macro.yaml is the JSON stored in macro and is set within Zabbix web interface for easier usage.
 ## How to use